pyarmak/entrada-1x-docs/user/docs/gradebook/reporting.md

 * A CSV file will automatically download or you will be prompted to store the file on your computer.

 #How learners can view their grades
-* After logging into Entrada learners can access their gradebook from the link in the My Entrada box on the left sidebar.
+* After logging into Elentra learners can access their gradebook from the link in the My Elentra box on the left sidebar.
 * The first page will show an overview of all courses, the number of assessments, and the weighted total of each course grade.
 * Learners can click on a course name to open a list of all assessments within a course gradebook and its affiliated information (grade, class mean, class median, weighted mark, percent).